-But this means that the "two origins" $0_0$ and $0_1$ may not be separated by neighbourhoods, since the intersection of $(-\epsilon, \epsilon)0$ with $(-\epsilon, \epsilon)i$ is always non-empty: $$\left(-\epsilon,\epsilon\right)0\cap\left(-\epsilon,\epsilon\right)1\ =\ \left(-\epsilon,0\right)\cup\left(0,\epsilon\right)\ .$$ In many applications one wants to exclude at least some such exotic examples of topologial spaces from the discussion and instead concentrate on those examples for which the topology recognizes the separation of distinct points, or of more general disjoint subsets.
+But this means that the "two origins" $0_0$ and $0_1$ may not be separated by neighbourhoods, since the intersection of $(-\epsilon, \epsilon)0$ with $(-\epsilon, \epsilon)i$ is always non-empty: $$(-\epsilon,\epsilon)0 \cap (-\epsilon,\epsilon)1 = (-\epsilon,0) \cup (0,\epsilon)$$ .

+In many applications one wants to exclude at least some such exotic examples of topologial spaces from the discussion and instead concentrate on those examples for which the topology recognizes the separation of distinct points, or of more general disjoint subsets.
 The relevant conditions to be imposed on top of the plain axioms of a topological space are hence known as separation axioms which we discuss in the following.
 These axioms are all of the form of saying that two subsets (of certain kinds) in the topological space are 'separated' from each other in one sense if they are 'separated' in a (generally) weaker sense.
 For example the weakest axiom (called $T_0$ ) demands that if two points are distinct as elements of the underlying set of points, then there exists at least one open subset that contains one but not the other.
 In this fashion one may impose a hierarchy of stronger axioms.
 For example demanding that given two distinct points, then each of them is contained in some open subset not containing the other $(T_1)$ or that such a pair of open subsets around two distinct points may in addition be chosen to be disjoint $(T_2)$ .
-This last condition, $T_2$ , also called the Hausdorff condition is the most common among all separation axioms.
+Below in Tn-spaces we discuss the following hierarchy: numbername statement reformulation T 0 Kolmogorov neighbourbood not containing every irreducible closed subset is the closure of at most one point the main separation axioms number name statement reformulation Τ 1 given two distinct points, both have an open neighbourhood not containing the other point all points are closed T 2 Hausdorff given two distinct points, they have disjoint open neighbourhoods the diagonal is a closed map $T{>2}$ T 1 and all points are closed and T 3 regular Hausdorff given a point and a closed subset not containing it, they have disjoint open neighbourhoods every neighbourhood of a point contains the closure of an open neighbourhood $T_4$ normal Hausdorff given two disjoint closed subsets , they have disjoint open neighbourhoods every neighbourhood of a closed set also contains the closure of an open neighbourhood every pair of disjoint closed subsets is separated by an Urysohn function The condition, $T_2$ , also called the Hausdorff condition is the most common among all separation axioms.
 Historically this axiom was originally taken as part of the definition of topological spaces, and it is still often (but by no means always) considered by default.
 However, there are respectable areas of mathematics that involve topological spaces where the Hausdorff axiom fails, but a weaker axiom is still satisfied, called soberity.
 This is the case notably in algebraic geometry (schemes are sober) and in computer science (Vickers 89).
 These sober topological spaces are singled out by the fact that they are entirely characterized by their sets of open subsets with their union and intersection structure (as in def.
-2.32) and may hence be understood independently from their underlying sets of points. separation axioms $T_2 = Hausdorff$ U $\mathbb{P}$ $T_1$ sober $\mathbf{V}$ U $T_0 = $ Kolmogorov All separation axioms are satisfied by metric spaces (def.
-1.1), from whom the concept of topological space was originally abstracted above.
+2.34) and may hence be understood independently from their underlying sets of points.
+This we discuss further below. hierarchy of separation axioms

+All separation axioms are satisfied by metric spaces (example 4.8, example 4.14 below), from whom the concept of topological space was originally abstracted above.
 Hence imposing some of them may also be understood as gauging just how far one allows topological spaces to generalize away from metric spaces